CHAPTER I

 §.
 9

-The Foundation's assets are comprised by the founding fund transferred by the Founder in the amount of 500,000 PLN and the financial resources, real estate and personal property acquired by the Foundation in the course of its operations.
+The assets of the Foundation shall consist of the founding fund provided by the Founder in the amount of PLN 500,000.00 and financial resources, real estate and movables acquired by the Foundation in the course of its activities.

 §.
 10

-The Foundation is accountable for its liabilities with all its assets.
+The Foundation shall be liable for its obligations with all of its assets.

 3. subsidies from legal persons,

-6. bank interest income and income from other assets.
+6. bank interest and other income from asset management.

 §.
 12

-In the event that the Foundation is named as an heir to an inheritance, the Foundation's Management Board shall submit a representation on accepting the inheritance with benefit of inventory.
+In the event that the Foundation has inherited an estate, the Foundation's Management Board shall make a declaration of acceptance of the inheritance as it is (z dobrodziejstwem inwentarza).

 CHAPTER IV